Broadcast signal intrusion: Arab-Israeli conflict

+During 2025 Iran-Israel war, Iran's state television service IRIB was hacked by Israeli hackers who aired a footage of women protesting against hijab and cutting their hair along with a background voice calling for public outrage against the "regime".
+Reportedly the intrusion was done with the help of satellites, as a result, affecting only the satellite television viewers.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine (20222023)

 On February 26, 2022, the hacker group Anonymous, as part of the cyber war declared to Russia, hacked several pro-Kremlin TV channels (Channel One Russia, Russia-1 and others), broadcasting a poem written by the singer Monatik about the Russo-Ukrainian war with its footage and Ukrainian music.

-On May 9, 2022, during Russia's Victory Day parade in Moscow, Russian TV listings were hacked to display information on Putin's war crimes and to promote the truth about Russia's invasion of Ukraine using various messages.
-The names of every TV station were changed to blood is on your hands and other phrases used in the TV listings included television and the government is lying and your hands are covered in blood from the deaths of thousands of Ukrainians and their children.
+On May 9, 2022, during Russia's Victory Day parade in Moscow, Russian TV listings were hacked to display information about Russia's war crimes, and to protest Russia's invasion of Ukraine using various messages.
+The names of every TV station were changed to "blood is on your hands" and other phrases used in the TV listings included "television and the authorities are lying" and "your hands are covered in blood from the deaths of thousands of Ukrainians and their children".

+On June 5, 2023, Russian radio stations in regions bordering Ukraine were hacked, broadcasting a fake radio address claiming to be from Putin, declaring martial law, a nationwide military mobilization, and for residents to evacuate deeper into Russia.